kraken-php/docs/api-channel.md

 All of Kraken channel's method allows you to work on either string messages or `ProtocolInterface` ones.
 As described in [messaging article](/docs/{{version}}/messaging), channel used underneath only `ProtocolInterface` messages which he creates for you automatically from string messages.
 Sometime however, you might want to create this `ProtocolInterface` message manually.

 Consider an example in which you want to create a message that will be passed from A container to C, via a B one.
 In default behaviour this cannot be done, because if you address the message to B, then C won't receive it, and if you address it to C, then the routing mechanism won't know what to do with this.
-To help you in sitaution like this you can create a `ProtocolInterface` manually and assign its fields.
+To help you in situation like this you can create a `ProtocolInterface` manually and assign its fields.
 The assigned fields won't be overwritten by channel, but the fields that you will leave, still will be.

     $protocol = $channel->createProtocol($message);
     $protocol->setDestination('C'); // this will mark a message as addressed for C container